notpeter/env-home/README.md

-The API of this crate is a single function `env_home_dir` which attempts to fetch a user's home directory from environment variables in a platform independant way supporting Windows and Unix (Linux/MacOS/BSD/WSL, etc).
+The API of this crate is a single function `env_home_dir` which attempts to fetch a user's home directory from environment variables in a platform independent way supporting Windows and Unix (Linux/MacOS/BSD/WSL, etc).

 | Platform                          | Environment Variable | Example           |
 | --------------------------------- | -------------------- | ----------------- |